kulhara-ankit/kulhara-ankit/README.md

 About Me :
 - 👋 Hi, I’m Ankit Kulhara.
-- 👀 I’m interested in Python, ReactJS, nodejs, SQL database and AWS Cloud.
+- 👀 I’m interested in Python, React.JS, Node.JS, SQL database and AWS Cloud.
-- 🌱 I’m currently honing my skills in Python and ReactJS.
+- 🌱 I’m currently honing my skills in Python and React.JS.
 And Also looking for a job.
 - 📫 Reach me at a.kulhara7@gmail.com.